Logo

 • Pinterest

-Dental Prosthetic devices,
+Dentures – Dental Prosthetic devices,

 also known as Dentures are replacements for missing teeth.
 When a patient has missing teeth or have only a few healthy teeth, a dentist will recommend dentures which will recreate the natural shape of the mouth and bite.

-People who need to have dentures
+When do I need to have dentures made?

-People who are not willing to go through more expensive dental procedures such as dental implants.
+• If you are not willing to go through more expensive dental procedures such as dental implants.
 Most denture work is available on the NHS.

-People who have a severe teeth erosion and crown and bridge work is just not possible.
+• If have a severe teeth erosion and crown and bridge work is just not possible.

 The dentist will take an alginate impression of your mouth bite and send it to the dental laboratory where the denture will be made.
 The whole process will take 3 to 5 visits to the dentist until the new denture is properly fitted in the mouth and the bite is fully functional.

-1. Full Dentures
+1. Full Acrylic Dentures

 New dentures may cause some discomfort at first and usually takes some time for the brain to adjust to it and accept it permanently.
 There are two type of full dentures which are immediate and conventional dentures.

-Immediate dentures are made in advance when the teeth in the mouth are due to be extracted.
+• Immediate dentures are made in advance when the teeth in the mouth are due to be extracted.
 The dentist will take impression of your mouth before the teeth are extracted and instruct the dental laboratory which teeth will be extracted and need replacement.
 This procedure is designed to provide an immediate replacement of the extracted teeth so the patient do not have to go without teeth during the healing period.
 The immediate dentures also can help the healing process and act as a protection to the gums.
 The only disadvantage of having an immediate denture is that it may require more frequent visits to the dentist as the denture need to be adjusted due to the shrinking of the gums during the healing period.

-Conventional dentures are usually prescribed after 8 to 12 weeks after the teeth extraction when the gums has healed.
+• Conventional dentures are usually prescribed after 8 to 12 weeks after the teeth extraction when the gums has healed.

-2. Partial Dentures
+2. Removable Parial Dentures

 Partial dentures are for patients who have some healthy teeth remaining in the mouth.
 Partial dentures are designed to replace the missing teeth in between the natural teeth and prevent them from destabilising or moving position.
 Usually they are held in place by clasps fitted on the natural teeth and can be removed for cleaning.